steinbergmedia/halion-script-api/src/HALion-Script/pages/Protecting-Layers.md

 Protecting layers is a two-step process:

 * First, you define the layers you want to protect by setting the **Layer Protection** in the **Program Tree**.
 This has the advantage that you can decide at an early stage which layers you want to be protected.
-You can continue work as normal and you still can add or remove the protection as needed.
+You can continue your work as usual and you still can add or remove the protection as needed.
 The permanent activation of the layer protection happens later.
 * Before you release the instrument to the public, you export the program and apply the protection by using **Export Program as VST3 Preset...** with the **Protect** option activated.
 All layers with the layer protection set will be permanently protected in the exported program.

 >&#10069; Applying the layer protection permanently by exporting a protected VST3 preset cannot be undone.
 For this reason, you should always keep a backup of the unprotected program.